companieshouse/chs-delta-api/docs/unit-testing-a-new-schema.md

 tests used to test the schema.

 ## 2. Unit test structure
-We elected to structure the open API schema unit tests using a `Karate API Scenario` layout.
+We elected to structure the openAPI schema unit tests using a `Karate API Scenario` layout.
 Each unit test will have a `Given`, `When`, `Then` stage and will use sample request bodies and response bodies to test the schema.

 All unit tests will follow the same structure: